uroybd/DotR/README.md

 ### 🎯 Smart Workflows
 - Templated and regular files can coexist in the same repository
+- **Symlink support** - deploy as symlinks for live-editing workflows
 - **Granular file deployment** - only deploys files when content has changed
 - **Granular backups** - creates per-file backups (`.dotrbak`) instead of directory backups
 - **Diff command** to preview changes before deployment
 - **Dry run mode** - preview deploy and update operations without making any changes
+- **Remove orphans** - clean up packages/profiles and their orphaned dependencies
 - Selective package deployment and updates
 - Profile-based deployments for different machines/environments
 - Directory structure preservation